joaompinto/charstyle/CONTRIBUTING.md

-# Contributing to Charstyle
+# Contributing to charstyle

-Thank you for your interest in contributing to Charstyle!
+Thank you for your interest in contributing to charstyle!

 ## Development Setup